cpsc4900/pcs/readme.md

 ```

 The first index.php page contains a generic greeting to make sure your php and apache server are working properly.

+Note: Configuration is different for MAC and Windows, but there should be a httd.config file where the above can be accomplished.

+## PHP Requirements

+1. For unit testing, see _tests_ folder.
+You will need to install PHPUnit test Framework.

+2. Sessions must be enabled in the php.ini file.
+In Linux, this file is located at:

+    ```
+    /etc/php5/apache2/php.ini
+    ```

+    You'll need to open the file with root (admin) priveleges...google !

+    The following need to be set in this folder:

+    ```
+    session.save_handler  = files
+    session.save_path     = "/tmp"
+    session.use_cookies   = 1
+    ```
+    Note: the save_path.
+You will need to create this folder OR use a pre-  existing one.
+I just use the /tmp because cookies are only temporary.

+    For Unix: /tmp is popular
+    For Windows: C:WINDOWSTEMP is popular

+    These are the basic settings, I'll make note if/when php.ini changes will be required for security